Allentown Deck Cost Pricing — 2026 Local Market

 |---|---|---|

-Prices reflect Allentown's local labor market (near the national average).
+Prices reflect Allentown's local labor market (above the national average).
 Get itemized quotes from licensed local contractors for project-specific accuracy.

 How Allentown's Climate Affects Deck Cost